CUBRID/cubrid-testtools/doc/shell/shell_guide.md

 Check the value of 'Coverage' column.
 The coverage value should not lower than previous code coverage test result.
 ![code coverage 3](./image11.png)

-## 4.4 Report issues
+## 4.3 Report issues
 ### crash issue
 If there is a crash, report it following the rules in this link: [‘How to Report Regression Crash Issues’](http://jira.cubrid.org/browse/CUBRIDQA-1?focusedCommentId=4739244&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-4739244)

 ### normal issue
 If the the test result is as expected, first we should confirm whether it is revise required.
 If not, report it as an issue on jira.

-# 5 Execute Test
-# 5.1 Execute a single test case
-To execute a single test case, we juse need to login a test machine, and go to the case path, and then execute shell command 'sh case_name.sh'.

-# 5.2 Execute a shell test by sending message
+## 4.4 Execute a shell test by sending message
 We can use the regression tools to trigger a test.
 1. Change the parameters in ~/CTP/conf/shell_template.conf on controller node.
 2. Send a message to start the test